 Modeling Newspaper Carrier Addresses

-Topic modeling doesn’t lend itself as well to visuals as mapping and network analysis do, so I offer this fella plucked from the masthead of a 1742 issue of the Boston Gazette.
+This image is plucked from the masthead of a 1742 issue of the Boston Gazette.
 It’s a representation of a newspaper carrier.
 Carriers were men and boys (and in one documented case a young woman) who delivered newspapers in a city.
 They were usually poorly-paid, and often apprentices.
 In order to give them an opportunity to earn some money, printers gave them a poem to read (or present) to their customers on or around Christmas or New Year’s in order to solicit tips.

 These poems are amazing documents.
 One of the interesting things about them are the sections that list the most important news of the previous year, in verse.
 I grabbed these, in the hundreds, and used an open-source package called MALLET to topic model them.
 This provides an extraordinary window onto what news was considered to be the most noteworthy and important each year.